torcolvin/couchbase-lite-wiki/JSON-Query-Schema.md

 ## 1. Introduction

 Couchbase Lite's query builder API generates an intermediate representation of the query, which is then given to LiteCore to translate to SQL and execute.
+Its N1QL parser produces the same intermediate representation.
 That representation is expressed as a JSON schema; this document describes it.

 >**STATUS:** At this time (Nov 2019) it is not possible to use this JSON syntax directly in Couchbase Lite, except for [Couchbase Lite For C][CBL_C].